 While every person varies based on their background and their Enneagram type, ENFPs often have the following characteristics:

-- They are imaginative and open-minded
+- Imaginative and open-minded

-- They are empathetic and conscientious
+- Empathetic and conscientious

-- They easily put themselves in other people’s shoes
+- Put themselves in other people’s shoes

-- They are curious and excited by variety
+- Curious and excited by variety

-- They like to keep their options open
+- Keep their options open